jordancrane/blog/content/posts/2021/02/lets-split-keyboard-build-log/index.md

 Next, to support either half of the board acting as the primary, we need to enable `EE_HANDS` in `config.h`:

 ```
-# On host machine in ~/qmk_firmware
+# On host machine in ~/qmk_firmware/keyboards/lets_split/keymaps/jcrane
-host$ echo "#define EE_HANDS" >> keyboards/lets_split/config.h
+host$ echo "#define EE_HANDS" >> config.h
 ```

+**NOTE:** There are a few other tweaks required for boards that have RGB underglow, which will be detailed in a later section.
+I would recommend making these tweaks before assembly, since they can cause the board to enter a state that requires the microcontrollers to be reset manually (by shorting the GND and RST pins).
+This is annoying to do after assembly, since you will have to take the case apart.

 Now on to the main event!
 QMK uses `make` to build and flash the microcontroller.
 The format of the make command is as follows:

 ```
-make $KEYBOARD/$REVISION:$KEYMAP:$TARGET
+make $PROJECT_NAME:$KEYMAP[:$TARGET]
 ```

-For now we're just going to flash the default keymap---we can come back and customize it later.
+For now we're just going to flash the copied default keymap---we can come back and customize it later.
 In order for `EE_HANDS` to work properly, we'll need to designate one of our microcontrollers as the left hand side and the other as the right hand side by targeting `dfu-split-left` and `dfu-split-right`, so choose which one will be which and label the bag or find some other way to keep track of which is which.
 Then, plug in each microcontroller and run the following commands for the left and right sides respectively (inside the vagrant terminal):

 ```
 # On VM in /vagrant

 # For the left half
-vagrant$ make let_split/rev2:default:dfu-split-left
+vagrant$ make let_split/rev2:jcrane:dfu-split-left

 # For the right half
-vagrant$ make let_split/rev2:default:dfu-split-right
+vagrant$ make let_split/rev2:jcrane:dfu-split-right
 ```

 Now when we plug in each controller and navigate to the system keyboard settings, we should see "Lets Split v2" in the drop down.